MedDIFT: Multi-Scale Diffusion-Based Correspondence in 3D Medical Imaging: Abstract

 \section{Abstract}

 Accurate spatial correspondence between medical images is essential for longitudinal analysis, lesion tracking, and image-guided interventions.
 Medical image registration methods rely on local intensity-based similarity measures, which fail to capture global semantic structure and often yield mismatches in low-contrast or anatomically variable regions.
 Recent advances in diffusion models suggest that their intermediate representations encode rich geometric and semantic information.
 We present MedDIFT, a training-free 3D correspondence framework that leverages multi-scale features from a pretrained latent medical diffusion model as voxel descriptors.
 MedDIFT fuses diffusion activations into rich voxel-wise descriptors and matches them via cosine similarity, with an optional local-search prior.
-On a publicly available lung CT dataset, MedDIFT achieves correspondence accuracy comparable to the state-of-the-art learning-based UniGradICON model and surpasses conventional B-spline-based registration, without requiring any task-specific model training.
+On a publicly available lung CT dataset, MedDIFT shows promising capability in identifying anatomical correspondence without requiring any task-specific model training.
 Ablation experiments confirm that multi-level feature fusion and modest diffusion noise improve performance.
+Code is available online\footnote{https://github.com/merlinxyz/MedDIFT}.